This Australian Beauty Brand Is The Secret To My Glowing Winter Skin

-From the futuristic (cutting edge and industry-shifting Korean beauty ingredients) to the classic (tradition-steeped Indian beauty practices), some of the biggest skincare trends come from around the globe.
-The latest international phenomenon to sweep on to my own bathroom vanity?
-A-beauty, aka, Australian beauty — making waves in the form of Alpha-H, an Aussie cult classic and the secret to my best winter skin yet.
+From the futuristic (cutting-edge and industry-shifting Korean beauty ingredients) to the classic (tradition-steeped Indian beauty practices), some of the biggest skincare trends come from around the globe.
+The latest international phenomenon to sweep onto my own bathroom vanity?
+A-beauty, aka, Australian beauty — making waves in the form of Alpha-H, an Aussie cult classic and the secret to my best skin yet.

-I know, it does seem rather strange to accredit an Australian name for saving my dry, flaky skin.
-But, from the land of sun-soaked beaches and scorching summers has come what I can only describe as a pot of magic: the ultra hydrating and glow-getting High Tide Water Cream, £44.99.

 AdvertisementADVERTISEMENT